equinor/radix-platform/public-site/site/guides/resource-request/index.md

 resources.limits.cpu: 500ms
 ```

+This will allocate `200ms` CPU to each replica.

-Because of a [limit](https://www.youtube.com/watch?v=eBChCFD9hfs) in how kubernetes / linux and docker throttling is done, it is recommended to set `resources.requests.limits` to a multitude of `1000ms`.
+Because of a [limit](https://www.youtube.com/watch?v=eBChCFD9hfs) in how kubernetes / linux and docker throttling is done, it is recommended to keep `resources.requests.limits` empty or set it to a multitude of `1000ms`.
 Setup for `radix-api` would then be:

 ```
 resources.requests.cpu: 200ms